yarnpkg/rfcs/accepted/0000-deal-with-peer-dependencies.md

 # Alternatives

-A previous itertation of this RFC suggested the addition of a key to the `package.json` file instead, but moving this out to the `.yarnrc` file made it clear that this is a project level concern, not a library one.
+A previous iteration of this RFC suggested the addition of a key to the `package.json` file instead, but moving this out to the `.yarnrc` file made it clear that this is a project level concern, not a library one.